kestra-io/docs/content/docs/00.installation/index.md

 ---
-title: Install Kestra
+title: Installation
+icon: /docs/icons/installation.svg
 ---

 You can install Kestra using different methods.
-Select the one that best suits your environment.
+Select one that matches your preferred environment.

 ::ChildCard
-{"pageUrl":"/docs/installation/"}
 ::